 Sevenstar Pocha: Korean army stew

 Ramyun noodles, spicy broth, spam, beans, veggies and more.
 Don't knock this iconic comfort food until you've tried it.
 If you're not keen on cheese and luncheon meat, try the pork rib or bulgogi stew.
 These bubbling hot-pot dishes feature potato noodles, ripened kimchi and juicy grilled meat.
-Sevenstar is open late Tuesday to Sunday.
+Sevenstar is open late every night of the week.

 Red tables lined up outside a small restaurant in a laneway.